ericallenpaul/TeamRoster-Json/README.md

 What if the time the various messages are on screen need to be longer than a second?
 What if the time the message is on the screen needs to wait until a user is ready to move on to the next screen.

+Think about the UI, Is there a way to enhance the interface?
+What about colors?